richhollis/swagger-docs/README.md

 end
 ```

-### precompile
+## Precompile

 It is best-practice to *not* keep documentation in version control.
 An easy way
 to integrate swagger-docs into a conventional deployment setup (e.g. capistrano,
 chef, or opsworks) is to piggyback on the 'assets:precompile' task.
+And don't forget
+to add your api documentation directory to .gitignore in this case.

 ```ruby
 #Rakefile or lib/task/precompile_overrides.rake